-Ocean heat wave threatens severe damage to Hawaii coral
+Coral die-off predicted as marine heat wave engulfs Hawaii

 “We share with them what to do and what not to do as they enter the bay,” she said.
 “For instance, avoid stepping on the corals or feeding the fish.”

-The area suffered widespread bleaching and coral death in 2015.
+The bay suffered bleaching and coral death in 2015.

 “It was devastating for us to not be able to do anything,” Punihaole Kennedy said.
 “We just watched the corals die.”